 While you’re doing your homeschool planning this year, may I recommend putting a dinner plan in there?
 Whatever style of homeschool you do, one thing is for sure: you will be feeding people all the day long.
 Let’s not pretend that food isn’t a significant part of our homeschooling day!
-In fact, let’s go ahead and get a realistic plan for food that will serve us through the week while we’re reading aloud, teaching math and working through phonics sounds.
+Let’s go ahead and get a realistic plan for food that will serve us through the week while we’re reading aloud, teaching math and working through phonics sounds.

 (You can see my homeschool planning schema here and my homeschool lunch matrix here!)